Spoofed Laptops Bypassing MACsec

 Act 1: Spoofed Laptops Infiltration

-2. Mr. X then clones this MAC address onto his unauthorized computer.
-Believing this would grant him undetected access to the organization’s resources.
+Mr. X then clones this MAC address onto his spoofed unauthorized computer device.
+Believing this would grant him undetected access to the organization’s data resources.

-1. Sepio’s solution evaluates the physical layer characteristics of the device, detecting potential spoofing attempts.
+Sepio’s solution evaluates the physical layer characteristics of the device, detecting potential spoofing devices attempts.
 Every hardware asset has a unique “Asset DNA” (Asset Risks).
-A superset set of vectors that identify the asset, delivering vendor name, product name, and additional information that goes beyond MAC addresses or IP configurations.
+A superset set of vectors that identify the device, delivering vendor name, product name, and additional data that goes beyond MAC addresses or IP configurations.

-3. An alert is generated, indicating the presence of a potentially unauthorized device engaged in spoofing.
-It provides detailed information about the asset’s connection point, its physical attributes, and a comparison with the legitimate device that shares the same MAC address – followed up with recommended actionable measures.
+An alert is generated, indicating the presence of a potentially unauthorized device engaged in spoofing.
+It provides detailed information about the devices’s connection point, its physical attributes, and a comparison with the legitimate device that shares the same MAC address – followed up with recommended actionable measures.

 Thanks to the multi-layered cybersecurity measures in place, especially Sepio’s unique capability to detect discrepancies at the physical layer, which NO OTHER SOLUTION CAN DETECT, SecureCorp manages to prevent a potentially devastating security breach.